Glossary of technical writing terms

 index (compared with concordance)

-See also table of contents.
+Refer also to table of contents.

 info mapping

-See Information Mapping.
+Refer to Information Mapping.

 information architecture